 Trips to the bathroom might involve some spare pull-ups at the start but most kids don't want to be left behind, and when they see their classmates wearing big boy or big girl pants, they'll quickly pull up the rear.
 Preschoolers should know how to do the dirty deeds all by themselves, but a big part of the preschool experience (just like the college experience) is making sure someone is standing guard at the door, at least until your ship sails, so to speak.
 Your job as preschool teacher (or the "done dirt cheap" part of the song) is to wipe, button and snap pants, pull up tights, and supervise hand washing.

 After the final snack of the day is your favorite time.
 Everyone is full of energy and new ideas.
 Kids who were crying or nervous in the morning are rollicking around with new friends.
 They're sharing and cooperating a little more.
 Tyler is still holding back a little, but you'll remember to teach everyone how to count in Spanish tomorrow.
 That should bring him out some more.
 His parents say he's very sweet when he feels at home.

-Some volunteers from the local college show up and put on a puppet show, and then it's time to read about the Narwal, the Unicorn and the Velociraptor before bundling up once again.
+Some volunteers from the local college show up and put on a puppet show, and then it's time to read about the Narwal, the Unicorn, and the Velociraptor before bundling up once again.
 As the parents arrive, you hear the kids telling them all about their days.
-Each of them is a full of new ideas and experiences, and are one day closer to being strong, happy, healthy adults like you.
+Each of them is full of new ideas and experiences, and are one day closer to being strong, happy, healthy adults like you.